-N B. Passengers will please be punctual to he above mentioned hours of starting.
+N B. Passengers will please be punctual to the above mentioned hours of starting.
 Miramichi, 7th July, 1845.

-Mail Stage,

-Between CHATHAM & DALHOUSIE.
-THIS STAGE will leave Chatham every Monday morning after the arrival of the South-ern mail, and arrive at Dalhousie on Tuesday morning.
-It will leave Dalhousie every Thurs-day at 8 s. m. and arrive in Chatham on the morning of Friday.
+Mail Stage, Between CHATHAM & DALHOUSIE.
+THIS STAGE will leave Chatham every Monday morning after the arrival of the Southern mail, and arrive at Dalhousie on Tuesday morning.
+It will leave Dalhousie every Thurs-day at 8 A. M. and arrive in Chatham on the morning of Friday.
+The subscriber pledges nimself to keep on this line a comfortable